-Parents/guardians will be notified in writing if their child will be screened for eligibility for EL services.
-This notification will describe what those services involve as well as their right to opt not to enroll their child in EL services even if the child is found eligible.
-Additionally, parents/guardians will be notified in writing if their child is eligible for EL services within 30 days of screening.
-This letter will also provide information regarding how to decline EL services (optout) annually.
-After the student has been identified as an EL, and the parents/guardians have been notified, the student will be provided appropriate ESL instruction unless parents/guardians have completed (opt-out) paperwork.
-The provision of EL services must begin within the first four weeks of the start of the school year or the student's entrance if that occurs after the school year has begun.
+Parents/guardians will be notified in writing if their child is eligible for EL services.
+This letter will also provide information about requesting a waiver for an alternate placement or to decline EL services (opt-out).
+After the student has been identified as EL, and the parents/guardians have been notified, the student will be provided appropriate ESL instruction unless granted a waiver or parents/guardians have completed (opt-out) paperwork.
+The provision of EL services must begin within the first four weeks of enrollment.